-This biotope occurs on rock substratum so that a change to sedimentary or soft rock substratum would lead to the direct loss of suitable attachment area for macroalgae and other epibiota.
-This change in substratum would result in the loss of the characterizing species Ascophyllum nodosum along with other species found within the associated community of this biotope.
-Resistance is assessed as 'None'.
-As this pressure represents a permanent change, recovery is impossible as the suitable substratum for the biological community of this biotope is lacking.
-Consequently, resilience is assessed as 'Very low'.
-The habitat, therefore, scores a 'High' sensitivity.
+This biotope occurs on rock substratum so that a change to sedimentary or soft rock substratum would lead to the direct loss of suitable attachment areas.
+This change in substratum would result in the loss of the characterizing species Ascophyllum nodosum along with other species found within the associated community of this biotope, and reclassification of the biotope.
+Therefore, resistance is assessed as 'None'.
+As this pressure represents a permanent change, recovery is impossible as a suitable substratum for the biological community of this biotope is lacking.
+Hence, resilience is assessed as 'Very low' and sensitivity is assessed as 'High'.
 Although no specific evidence is described confidence in this assessment is 'High', due to the incontrovertible nature of this pressure.